hokarob/irbcam-plugins/doc/static/api_overview.md

 # API Overview

-Welcome to the API overview for IRBCAM's exposed functionality.
-This document will provide you with an understanding of how to interface with `IRBCAM`'s API.
+Welcome to the API overview for IRBCAM's exposed functionality!
+This document will provide you with an understanding of how to interface with the IRBCAM API.

 ## The C++ Exposed API